-Our Artist in London series looks at how one of the founder members of the Association Abstraction-Creation drew inspiration from his visits to the capital.
+Our Artists in London series looks at how one of the founder members of the Association Abstraction-Creation drew inspiration from his visits to the capital.
 It was in Paris in 1931 that this movement was formed but this Dutch artist’s creative journey would have an international flavour forced by the onset of the Second World War which drove him to New York and London.

 By then he would leave his mark as pre-eminent amongst 20th-century abstract artists with his rigidly geometric approach and use of primary coloured grids, rectangles and squares setting another demarcation point in the development of painting.
 He termed this style neoplasticism and it evolved from his exposure to the Dutch De Stijl art movement and their non-representational tenets.

 British artists Barbara Hepworth and Ben Nicholson were fellow Associate members and among the earliest to exhibit at its annual Cahiers.
 When they moved to Hampstead, London, Mondrian followed his disciples and was based there from around September 21, 1938 to September 1940.
 In fact, it was they who found him a studio at 60 Parkhill Rd, Belsize Park which now bears a blue plaque.
 Mondrian didn’t need much encouraging to leave.
 He had feared the Fuhrer ever since he had learned he was on a Nazi blacklist and in 1937 two Mondrian works were exhibited in Hitler’s Degenerative Art Exhibition.

 Hepworth recalls how the artist transformed the drab looking flat into a stimulating work environment and home, buying cheap furniture from Camden Town and painting it all white.
 Visitors later commented on how he used his signature avant-garde art style on the walls, furniture, kitchen items – anything that needed the appropriate vibe.
 Nicholson adds that its new decor gave the artist the energy and feel of the South of France.